Darien station

 Darien station is a commuter rail station on the Metro-North Railroad New Haven Line, located in Darien, Connecticut.
 Located in downtown Darien, the station has two accessible side platforms serving the outer tracks of the four-track New Haven Line.

 Station layout

 The station has two accessible high-level side platforms, each 10 cars long.
 The two inner tracks, not adjacent to either platform, are used only by express trains.

 Several parking lots on both sides of the tracks serve the station with a total of 860 spaces.
 The state owns the parking lots nearest the Post Road and on the west (south) side of the tracks between the Post Road and Leroy Avenue (with 195 spaces).
-The town owns the "Leroy West" parking lot west of Leroy Avenue (toward New York City).
-The parking lot at the corner of West and Leroy Avenues is privately owned.
+The town owns the "Leroy West" parking lot at the corner of Leroy and West Avenues (toward New York City).